There are three popular types of aquarium reactor media:

-One of the most efficient ways to use aquarium reactor media is to add an aquarium reactor onto your system.
+One of the most efficient ways to use aquarium reactor media is to add an aquarium reactor to your system.

 If you don’t currently use an aquarium reactor and want to test out the benefits of using reactor media in your tank prior to making the commitment to buy and in star a reactor, you can simply buy the media and a media bag and put the media bag in an area of high flow in your sump.

 The media will not work as efficiently as it would in a reactor, because it will lie flat on the bottom of the sump (or wherever you put it), but it will work, and any surface area within the media bag that is exposed to a reasonable amount of flow will do its job.